igorline/slither_wiki/Usage.md

 - To disable the solc warnings: `--disable-solc-warnings`
 - To disable the output colorization: `--disable-color`
 - To export the result to a json file: `--json file.json`
+  - To export to stdout instead of a file, simply replace the filename with `-`

 ### Detectors selection
 By default, slither run all the detectors.